Christian Era Calendars summarizes key identifiers leading to date

 which was old Teutonic (Anglo-Saxon) deity.
 Tiu identifies with

 Martis.
-The Roman planetary god of war translates as Mar's day.
+Translated to Mar's day, the Roman planetary god of war

 - Wednesday is the